What is Management Liability Insurance?

 What is Directors and Officers’ Liability Insurance?

-As a director, officer or senior manager of a company, there are circumstances in which the actions of your company may become your personal responsibility.
+As a director or officer of a company, there are circumstances in which the actions of your company may become your personal responsibility.
 If there is a breach of WOH&S or the Corporations Act, for example, you could be held accountable, both legally and financially, for your company's failure to comply with its legal obligations.
-The rationale for this is that it is your fiduciary duty as a director to make sure you adequately supervise and oversee these aspects of your business.

-A D&O policy offers protection for your directors, officers and senior managers, whose personal assets could otherwise be at risk.
-It insures your officers against the financial consequences of claims by shareholders, employees, regulatory bodies or creditors relating to 'wrongful acts' in the management of the business, ranging from mismanagement of assets to inappropriate use of clients' personal data.
-It covers the costs of legal proceedings as well as damages awarded against them and fines in certain cases.
-If you are hoping to recruit experienced professionals to join your senior management team or serve on your board you will almost certainly need to have a D&O policy in place before they will be willing to accept the position.
+A D&O policy offers insurance for your directors and officers, whose personal assets could otherwise be at risk.
+It can insure your officers against the financial consequences of claims by shareholders, employees, regulatory bodies or creditors relating to 'wrongful acts' in the management of the business.
+It can cover the costs of legal proceedings as well as damages awarded against them and fines in certain cases.

 It may also be necessary to have D&O insurance, as well other business insurances, in order to secure funding for your business from banks or venture capitalists.